Skip to content

 Contract sources

-• schema.yaml defines queues, roles, transitions, required fields, stand profiles, scenarios, and watchdog thresholds.
+• The packaged schema defines queues, roles, transitions, required fields, stand profile tokens, scenarios, and watchdog thresholds.
+Setup copies the runtime copy to .greatminds/schema.yaml.

-• COORDINATE.md explains the invariants behind the schema.
+• .greatminds/COORDINATE.md explains the invariants behind the schema.

-• Role markdown files define what each role may claim, write, and move.
+• Role contracts in .greatminds/schema.yaml define what each role may claim, write, and move.

-When schema and prose disagree on mechanics, schema.yaml wins.
+When schema and prose disagree on mechanics, .greatminds/schema.yaml wins.